CompKat/FortuneHunters/README.md

 ## Database
 I used a JawsDB MySQL database to manage the data using SQL.
 This is a free version and may not work if the max size of the database is reached.

+### Other Points
+* The weather searcher under "Keep Busy" features an autocomplete for your search.